Fgutierrez1995/VirtualZooManagementSystem/README.txt

 Project Idea: Virtual Zoo Management System

 Description:
 Create a Virtual Zoo Management System that allows users to manage different types of animals, including mammals, birds, and reptiles.
-The system should provide functionalities for adding new animals, displaying animal information, feeding animals, and simulating activities based on animal types.
+The system should provide functionalities for adding new animals, displaying animal information, and feeding animals.

 Classes: